-I have seen many articles posted lately in the “real” media complaining about obese kids and the implication that it is their parents fault that they are fat.
-I agree in some ways given that you as a parent should worry if your kid is morbidly obese, or way over weight (also knowing that some kids fill out and then shoot up in height, and there are sometimes extenuating health issues).
-Parents should most definitely be worried that their kids are not healthy, no argument there.
+I have seen many articles posted in the “real” media complaining about obese kids and the implication that it is their parents’ fault that they are fat.
+I agree in some ways, given that you as a parent should worry if your kid is morbidly obese or way overweight (also knowing that some kids fill out and then shoot up in height, and there are sometimes extenuating health issues).
+Parents should most definitely be worried that their kids are not healthy.
+No argument there.

-What I will write about here, is how the “real” media implies that it is a simple case of parents just not trying to get their kids healthy, and the simplest resolution to the problem is:
+What I will write about here is how the “real” media implies that it is a simple case of parents just not trying to get their kids healthy, and the most straightforward resolution to the problem is:

 - Make sure the kids are active at school in sports